A beginner’s introduction to Natural Language Processing (NLP)

 Here are some techniques in semantic analysis:

 - Named entity recognition (NER): It involves discovering the parts of a text that identifies and classifies into predetermined groups.
-Some common examples include names of places and people
+Some common examples include the names of places and people.

 Spellcheck and search are so mainstream, that we often take for granted, especially at work where Natural Language Processing provides several productivity benefits.